New Normal Hiring Has Changed How You Select Top Talent! Are You Ready?

 Jeannette Seibly is The Leadership Results Coach.
 She has been an award-winning executive coach, management consultant, and keynote speaker for over 28 years.
 She is an expert in guiding leaders and their teams to get unstuck and achieve dynamic results.
 Contact Jeannette for a confidential conversation.

 A Note about Getting Your Employees Talent-Ready from Jeannette.
-2021 is not business as usual and employees are frustrated with the lack of new opportunities for skill development.
+It is not business as usual and employees are frustrated with the lack of new opportunities for skill development.
 (Yes, even your newly hired team members.)
 Now is the time to develop everyone, from the top-down, to expand their skills and knowledge.
 It gets team members excited to come to work each day!
 Need help?
 Yes, we all need help from time-to-time.
 Contact me!

 How to Prevent Overconfidence from Hurting Team Results